Persistent heterodimensional cycles in periodic perturbations of Lorenz-like attractors: Main results

-Now, recall that systems with homoclinic loops to $O$ are $C^\infty$-dense among Lorenz-like systems \cite{abs77,ts07}; systems with a symmetric pair of homoclinic loops to $O$ are $C^\infty$-dense among symmetric Lorenz-like systems.
-For the time-$\tau$ map of the system (without a priodic perturbation), the homoclinic loop correspond to a continuous family of orbits homolcinic to the fixed point $O$, i.e., to a non-transverse intersection of its stable and unstable manifolds.
-Thus, given any symmetric Lorenz-like system, we can add an arbitrarily small time-independent perturbation such that condition (C1) will be satisfied.
-Next, by an arbitrarily small time-periodic perturbation we can achieve the non-degeneracy conditions (C2) satisfied, and this, obviously, can be done without destroying the symmetry.
+Recall that systems with homoclinic loops to $O$ are $C^\infty$-dense among Lorenz-like systems \cite{abs77,ts08}; systems with a symmetric pair of homoclinic loops to $O$ are $C^\infty$-dense among symmetric Lorenz-like systems.
+For the time-$t$ map of the system (without a periodic perturbation), the homoclinic loop corresponds to a continuous family of orbits homoclinic to the fixed point $O$, i.e., to a non-transverse intersection of its stable and unstable manifolds.
+Thus, given any symmetric Lorenz-like system, we can add an arbitrarily small time-independent perturbation (without destroying the symmetry) such that conditions (C1),(C2) will be satisfied.
+The strong-stable invariant foliation in the Lorenz-like systems \cite{abs77,abs83} also persists at small time-periodic perturbations \cite{ts08}, which implies that the non-degeneracy condition (C3) will hold automatically.

-Thus, in order to apply Theorem \ref{thm1}, it remains to check condition (C3).
-The multipliers of $O$ for the time-1 map of an autonomous flow are exponents of the eigenvalues of the linearization matrix of the system at $O$.
-Therefore, condition (C3) will be fulfilled by the tima-$\tau$ map of a Lorenz-like flow (and, hence, by any sufficientlys small perturbation of it) if {} (C3') $Re \alpha_1<2\alpha$ and $\alpha +\frac{2}{3}\beta <0$, {} where $\alpha_j$, $\alpha$ and $\beta$ are the characteristic exponents of $O$ such that
+Thus, in order to apply Theorem \ref{thm1}, it remains to check condition (C4).
+The multipliers of $O$ for the time-1 map of an autonomous flow are the exponents of the eigenvalues of the linearisation matrix of the system at $O$.
+Therefore, condition (C4) will be fulfilled by the time-$t$ map of a Lorenz-like flow (and, hence, by any sufficiently small perturbation of it) if